 They do all this, yet they see no contradiction in their invocation of the name of a humble carpenter who criticized those who would live for material gain.
 Many critics over the years have quoted these words of Jesus as regards the materialistic,

 ‘Again I tell you, it is easier for a camel to pass through the eye of a needle than for a rich man to enter the kingdom of God’.

 The meaning seems fairly clear.
 Yet a multitude of Capitalists, who yet claim to be Christian, will be found clambering aggressively in their pathetic attempts at spinning these words of the humble Nazarene into something which they are not.
-I have read and heard their desperate excuses, and loathe the feeble reasons given to justify their conduct.
+Rebel Voice has read and heard their desperate excuses, and loathes the feeble reasons given to justify their conduct.

-Don’t get me wrong, I’m not suggesting that successful people need feel guilt for their achievements, so long as those achievements were not gained at the expense of good people.
-Not should the well-heeled be obliged to give away all their riches and live in poverty, as did Prince Siddhartha.
+Don’t get us wrong at Rebel Voice, we’re not suggesting that successful people need feel guilt for their achievements, so long as those achievements were not gained at the expense of good people.
+Nor should the well-heeled be obliged to give away all their riches and live in poverty, as did Prince Siddhartha.

 However, what they should not do is squander their wealth on trinkets and baubles, nor on garments and garnish, when that wealth could instead be used to save lives.
 Yes, they can live without guilt in luxury, but must they live in decadence?

 For those morally corrupt imbeciles who use microphones in their acts of ethical ineptitude, to then flaunt such opulence in the most public of arenas whilst intimating that a deity and a poor tradesman have somehow deigned to assist them in their acquisition of great wealth, is obscene.
 Such behaviour speaks volumes about those who engage in the practice.